-So, you are at the party and sitting round the table with seven friends.
+So, you are at the party and sitting around the table with seven friends.

-At the top left hand corner is the friend who is giving the party.
-S/he has a bag of sweets and starts giving them out in a clockwise direction: one for her/himself, two for the next person and three for the next and so on.
+At the top left-hand corner is the friend who is giving the party.
+She or he has a bag of sweets and starts giving them out in a clockwise direction: one for themselves, two for the next person and three for the next and so on.

 There are other similar parties going on at the same time.
 They have bigger square tables with more children sitting round on each side.